Stability through Delta-Neutrality

-UXD Protocol is a stablecoin that is backed by a delta-neutral position.
-In this post we explain what a delta-neutral position is and how it leads to stability in the stablecoin.
-We also explain why interest can be distributed to UXD holders.
+UXD is a stablecoin that is backed by a delta-neutral position derivatives position.
+In this section, we will explain how a delta-neutral position provides stability to the UXD stablecoin.

-When the funding rate is positive, the interest will be distributed to UXD holders and the insurance fund.
-When the funding rate is negative, the insurance fund will pay out the negative rate so that UXD holders do not have to pay any interest.
+When the funding rate is positive, the interest will be distributed to UXD Protocol Stakeholders and the insurance fund.
+When the funding rate is negative, the insurance fund will be used to pay out the negative funding rate so that UXD holders do not have to pay out interest.